awsdocs/aws-iot-docs/developerguide/thing-groups.md

 }
 ```

-With the `--recursive` parameter, you can list things belonging to a group and those in any of its child groups as well:
+With the `--recursive` parameter, you can list things belonging to a group and those in any of its child groups:

 ```
 $ aws iot list-things-in-thing-group --thing-group-name LightBulbs --recursive